 According to film critic David Thomson, "Black Narcissus is that rare thing, an erotic English film about the fantasies of nuns, startling whenever Kathleen Byron is involved".[6]

-The general's British agent, Mr. Dean, agrees to help the nuns, although he is sceptical of the project.
-He lists a variety of social and environmental difficulties, and notes that several monks previously failed to start a school there.
+The general's British agent, Mr Dean, is sceptical of the project, citing a variety of social and environmental difficulties.
 He predicts the nuns will leave as soon as the monsoon season ends.
-It is critical for Sister Clodagh to manage the nuns' well-being, since the Congregation allows every nun to resign at the end of the year.
+It is critical for Clodagh to manage the nuns' well-being, since the Congregation allows every nun to resign at the end of the year.

 The sisters have difficulty adapting to the local population.
 The native caretaker, Angu Ayah, dislikes sharing the palace with the nuns.
 The general's wealthy uncle has become a Hindu holy man and spends all his time meditating on a mountain within the monastery grounds, refusing to speak to anyone.
 The sisters agree to mentor Kanchi, a local girl with a reputation for erratic behaviour, but Ayah whips her for stealing.

 Each convent member starts to experience ill-health and/or emotional problems caused by their surroundings.
-Clodagh recalls a failed romance which prompted her to join the order.
+Clodagh recalls a failed romance which prompted her to leave Britain and join the order.
 Ruth grows jealous of Clodagh.
 Philippa loses herself in the environment and plants the vegetable garden with flowers.
-Honey's growing attachment to the local children ends disastrously after she gives ineffective medication to a fatally ill baby.
-The nuns' failure to save the child's life angers the locals, who blame and abandon the mission, putting further strain on the sisters.
-Mr. Dean fails to persuade Clodagh to leave before anything else untoward can happen.
+Honey's attachment to the local children ends disastrously after she gives ineffective medication to a fatally ill baby.
+The nuns' failure to save the child's life angers the locals, who abandon the mission.
+Mr Dean encourages Clodagh to leave, but she insists on staying.

 The sisters also struggle with their vows of chastity.
-The old palace is covered with erotic paintings from its former use, which serve as a constant source of temptation.
-In addition, although the sisters planned to educate only girls, they feel compelled to make an exception for the general's boy heir, who needs tutoring in Western culture before a trip to Britain.
-He soon falls in love with Kanchi, creating a situation that Mr. Dean compares to the tale of The King and the Beggar-maid.
-Ruth grows obsessed with the carnally handsome Mr. Dean and orders an alluring, modern dress to charm him one day.
-Although Clodagh is deeply irked by Mr. Dean's nonchalance and irreverence, she also finds herself increasingly attracted to him.
-Ultimately, Philippa requests a transfer to a new convent, complaining to Clodagh that "there are only two ways of living in this place.
-Either you must live like Mr. Dean, or like the holy man.
+They are constantly tempted by the old harem's erotic wall paintings.
+In addition, although the sisters planned to educate only girls, they feel compelled to make an exception for the general's boy heir, who needs tutoring in Western culture.
+He soon falls in love with Kanchi.
+Ruth grows obsessed with the carnally handsome Mr Dean and orders an alluring, modern dress to charm him one day.
+Although Clodagh is irked by Mr Dean's nonchalance and irreverence, she also finds herself increasingly attracted to him.
+Philippa requests a transfer to a new convent, complaining that to survive in the colonies, "either you must live like Mr Dean, or like the holy man.
 Either ignore it or give yourself up to it."

-Ruth submits her resignation and prepares to return to Britain.
-Clodagh visits Ruth to convince her to stay, as the convent is already shorthanded.
-Ruth, who has already changed out of her nun's habit into the dress she bought earlier, defiantly puts on lipstick in front of Clodagh to signal her desire to liberate herself.
-She escapes while Clodagh is sleeping and visits Mr. Dean's house to declare her love, but he rebuffs her advances.
+Ruth resigns and announces her intent to go back to Britain.
+Clodagh visits Ruth to convince her to stay, as the convent is extremely shorthanded.
+Ruth, who has already changed out of her nun's habit into her new dress, defiantly puts on lipstick in front of Clodagh to signal her personal liberation.
+She escapes the convent and visits Mr Dean's house to declare her love, but he rebuffs her advances.
 Heartbroken, Ruth suffers a mental breakdown and returns to the mission, intent on killing Clodagh.
 When Clodagh rings the morning service bell, Ruth attempts to push her over the cliff edge.
 In the ensuing struggle, Ruth falls to her death.

-Ruth's death is the last straw for the Congregation, who close the mission.
-The remaining nuns leave just as the monsoon season begins, even earlier than Mr. Dean had originally predicted.
-Mr. Dean meets the caravan to say goodbye.
-Clodagh clasps hands and shares a meaningful look with him, but she gathers herself and continues on her way.
+Ruth's death is the last straw for the Congregation, which closes the mission.
+The remaining nuns leave just as the monsoon season begins, even earlier than Mr Dean had originally predicted.
+Mr Dean meets the caravan to say goodbye.
+Clodagh and Mr Dean clasp hands and share a meaningful look, but Clodagh gathers herself and continues on her way.
 She gives him one final request, which he accepts: to tend to Ruth's grave.

 Cast